dddrrreee/cs140e-24win/labs/7-bootloader/README.md

 Deliverables:
   - Implement `1-unix-side/put-code.c:simple_boot`.
+  - Copy the `kernel.img` to your sd card.
-  - The `checkoff/` tests should pass.
+  - `cd checkoff; make checkoff` should pass.
+  - For testing: also run `checkoff/0-lab4-tests` and `checkoff/0-lab5-tests`.

 Debugging the pi code will be painful, especially since it requires copying files to the microSD etc.  So we first start with the much nicer